Anfernee Simons NBA Preview vs. the Warriors

-Anfernee Simons' Portland Trail Blazers hit the court versus the Golden State Warriors at 9:00 PM ET on Sunday.
+Anfernee Simons and the rest of the Portland Trail Blazers will be matching up versus the Golden State Warriors on Saturday at 8:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to look at Simons' prop bets, using stats and trends to help you make good predictions.
+Below we will look at Simons' stats and trends, helping you make good selections on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.